Antonio Ravalli

-Antonio or Anthony Ravalli (b. in Ferrara, Italy, 16 May 1812; d. at St. Mary's, Montana, USA, 2 October 1884) was an Italian Jesuit missionary, artist, and doctor active in the Pacific Northwest region of the United States.
+Antonio Ravalli (b. in Ferrara, Italy, 16 May 1812 - died at St. Mary's, Montana, USA, 2 October 1884), also known as Anthony Ravalli, was an Italian Jesuit missionary, artist, and doctor active in the Pacific Northwest region of the United States.
 He is known primarily for his contributions to the architecture and art of Jesuit missions in the region.
 He also inoculated the tribes he served against smallpox, and his efforts shielded the Bitterroot Salish against epidemics that devastated other tribes.
 In 1893 Ravalli County, Montana was named after him.

 Early life and education

 Anthony Ravalli was born 16 May 1812 to wealthy parents in Ferrara, Italy.
 When he was fifteen, Ravalli entered the Society of Jesus.
 He attended medical school at the Roman College.
 In 1843, he was ordained a priest, and he responded to Pierre-Jean De Smet's appeal for missionaries to the Native Americans in the Pacific Northwest.